Multilingual portals

 Title

-You can give the language constant a title for each of your different portal languages.
+Here you can give the language constant a title in the various portal languages.

 The portal languages are shown here.